Couple Goals: What Animals Can Teach Us About Staying Together

 Coyotes

 Coyotes are among the most faithful of all species.
-National Geographic reported on the results of a coyote-fidelity study, concluding that “these canine cousins are loyal to their mates and never stray.
+National Geographic reported on the results of a coyote-fidelity study, concluding that “these canine cousins are loyal to their partner and never stray.
 Not ever. . . .
 These canids are remaining faithful both in good times and bad.”

 coyotes and other animals who mate for life